 As a business owner, it is sometimes complicated to validate a website.
-This is because, for the most part, people trust what they see (i.e. design).
+This is because, for the most part, people trust what they see (i.e., design).
 Sometimes, if they can access their site through their computer or tablet, they validate that everything is perfect.
-However, an invalidated website sometimes has 3 big risks: the possibility of being hacked shortly, reduced performance and difficulty reaching its target.
+However, an invalidated website sometimes has three significant risks: the possibility of being hacked shortly, reduced performance and difficulty reaching its target.
 Today, I will give you tips that will allow you to validate your website.
 Rest assured, you don’t have to be a developer to do this.

-GTmetrix is an online tool that you can use for free to validate performance.
+GTmetrix is an online tool you can use for free to validate performance.
 With GTmetrix, for example, you can get an idea of how long your site takes to run, compare performance by region, or assess what is slowing down your site.
-With a free account, you can rate performance based on cities or countries.
+You can rate performance based on cities or countries with a free account.
 Just because your site is fast on your devices doesn’t mean it will be fast on your users’.
-As a Business Owner, you finally have the necessary data to validate the work of your developer.
+As a Business Owner, you finally have the necessary data to validate your developer’s work.

 To use GTmetrix, you must

 The world of the web is changing, and the codes too.
-Having said that, some syntaxes are no longer supposed to be used in the web development process.
+Some syntaxes are no longer supposed to be used in web development.
 Or, there are rules or standards proposed by W3C which are strongly recommended.
-So, if in the process of developing your site, you use obsolete syntaxes or do not respect W3C standards, you may have 3 problems:
+So, if in the process of developing your site, you use obsolete syntaxes or do not respect W3C standards, you may have three problems:

 W3C is an organization that defines standards on the web.
-He made available to developers a platform called W3C Validator, which validates HTML syntaxes.
-You can therefore use it to check if your site is using the updated tags.
-You also can see through the results if certain tags are not affecting your site’s performance.
+He made a platform called W3C Validator available to developers, which validates HTML syntaxes.
+You can use it to check if your site uses the updated tags.
+You also can see through the results if specific titles are not affecting your site’s performance.